 - Every protest doesn’t need to be at Confederation Building — Confederation Building is the seat of government, but it is also a terrible space to hold a protest.
 It is wide open and expansive, and unless there are thousands of people it always makes a demo look small.
 Consider holding demos downtown.
 Part of the point is that even a hundred people fills the street and looks impressive, and part of the point is also that a protest downtown is seen by lots of people, as a spectacle and a demonstration of resistance.
 A demo downtown is speaking to the people themselves as much as to government.
-It still puts pressure on government, so long as the point of the protest is to convey some view to government.
-Likewise, demos can happen on the weekend (Saturday is often a good day) and still convey the intended message, and generally more people are available on the weekend.
+It still puts pressure on government, so long as the point of the protest is to convey some view.
+Likewise, demos can happen on the weekend (Saturday is often a good day) and still convey the intended message — plus, in general, more people are available on the weekend.
 The point here is to be willing to consider alternate places and times.

 - It’s okay to start small — Related to the first point about practicing, it’s not enough to just call a demo and assume thousands of people will show up.
 There will always be a core group of people that can be counted on to show up, but large masses of people don’t just spontaneously appear in St. John’s unless a culture of resistance is created and maintained.
-I often tried to imagine how a protest would be viewed by the average, moderate kinds of people that live in the suburbs.
+I often tried to imagine how a protest would be viewed by the average person that lives in the suburbs, and whether they would be willing to join (however, not every protest needs to appeal to a broad audience).
 Even though they may sympathize with a particular cause, they have kids, jobs, and a web of social connections whose opinions they worry about.
 Right or wrong, many people worry that attending a protest will mean they are branded as malcontents (and other such concerns).
 A broader culture of resistance acts as a kind of cover, and as a protest movement gains momentum these moderate folks may feel further empowered to attend demos.
-[An example: in April 2016, we organized a march in downtown St. John’s about the Budget.
+[An example: in April 2016, we organized a march in downtown St. John’s about the Provincial Budget.
 We actually planned the march before the budget was even released.
 We had been holding similar marches downtown for years (on a variety of issues as they came up).
 Our first Budget march was fairly well attended, but more importantly it was loud and energetic.
-I am not claiming that we single-handedly made the 2016 Budget Revolt happen, but we were practiced and prepared, and I think we helped spark further actions that built up to that massive demo at Confederation Building weeks later.
+I am not claiming that we single-handedly made the 2016 Budget Revolt happen, but we were practiced and prepared, and I think we helped spark further actions that built up to a massive demo at Confederation Building weeks later.
 Here is an overview, for those interested.]

 - Don’t ask permission — In this country, we have the right to assemble and demonstrate our views.
 You don’t need to get permission from the police or any branch of government to have a demo.
 Just do it.
 It is possible that the police may show up, declare a demo illegal, and order it to disperse.
 But up to that point, we are perfectly within our rights to demonstrate as we please.
 The RNC has never made such a call at any demo I organized and I have seldom seen the police at our demos at all.
 Our plan was always that if they showed up and declared the demo illegal, we would simply disperse.

 These are the main points that immediately come to mind.
-The most important one, in my opinion, is the first, because it essentially included the others.
+The most important one, in my opinion, is the first, because it essentially includes the others.
 I’m not saying that massive numbers of people can’t spontaneously show up, just that it’s not my experience of how things go in St. John’s.
-If any other points occur to me, I’ll add them later as edits.
-Likewise, any thoughts or comments are most welcome in the comments below.
+If any other points occur to me I’ll add them later as edits.
+Likewise, your thoughts are most welcome in the comment section below.

 Downtown Demo Samples